ShmInquiry/ibm-project-time-tracker-using-flutter/README.md

-# Time Tracker App 📊⏰
+# Project Time Tracker App 📊⏰

 Welcome to the **Time Tracker App**!
 This app is designed to help you efficiently manage your time entries, projects, and tasks.
 Below, you'll find an overview of the features and functionalities included in the application.